mastermj65/help/02_profiles/09_email-notifications.md

 # Email Notifications

-So the group that you joined is more than a bit overwhelming your email box with notifications.
-How the heck do you turn off those things?

-You can do that in either of two ways.
+You can update your email notification settings in either of two ways.

-Your global email notifications settings are in your "Update Settings" area of your profile.
-Click on your nickname in the upper right hand corner of the web page.
-A drop down box opens up, and then you click on "Update Settings".
-The "Email Notifications" tab has all of your email notifications in one place.
-Click On or Off as appropriate, and then on the "Update" button at the bottom of the screen.
+Your global email notifications settings are in your "Update Settings" area of your profile:
+1. Click your nickname in the upper-right corner of FetLife and select "Update Settings" from the dropdown menu.
+2. The "Email Notifications" tab has all of your email notifications in one place.
+Click On or Off as appropriate.
+3. Be sure to press the "Update" button at the bottom of the screen to save your changes!

-In a particular group, in the upper right hand corner, you will see a little white checkbox that says "email notifications".
-When you join a group, you are subscribed to receive notifications of new discussions.
-Uncheck the checkbox to prevent receiving these notifications.
+When in the discussions tab of a FetLife Group, you will see a little white checkbox that says "email notifications".
+Check this box to start receiving email notifications from this group.

-If you are still receiving notifications for a group that you are in, try two things:
+If you are still receiving notifications when you've opted out:

-A) Be patient - it can sometimes take up to 12 hours for the change to hit the email boxes if we are really swamped, and
+A) It can take some time for the change to hit the email boxes if we are really swamped.

 B) Make sure that you aren't still signed up to receive that notification on a different profile...
 (Yeah, it happens a lot!)

+If after 24 hours you are still receiving email notifications, you can contact the caretakers at (caretakers@fetlife.com)[mailto:caretakers@fetlife.com] and they can help you out further. :-)